Deutsche Bank quits commodities under regulatory pressure

 Indian auto parts maker Motherson Sumi Systems Ltd (MSSL) said on Monday it had completed the buyout of Finland's PKC Group for 571 million euros ($619.4 million).

-LONDON Deutsche Bank AG (DBKGn.DE) pulled the plug on its global commodities trading business on Thursday, cutting 200 jobs as it becomes the first major bank to exit the once lucrative sector due to toughening regulations and diminished profits.
+LONDON Deutsche Bank (DBKGn.DE) said on Thursday it is largely closing its global commodity business due to mounting regulatory pressure, becoming the biggest bank yet to exit the once lucrative sector.

-Germany's largest bank, which was one of the top-five financial players in commodities, said in a statement it will cease trading in energy, agriculture, base metals, coal and iron ore, retaining only precious metals and a limited number of financial derivatives traders.
+Germany's largest bank, which was seen as one of the top-five financial players in commodities, will cease energy, agriculture, base metals, coal and iron ore trading, it said on its website, retaining only precious metals and a limited number of financial derivatives traders.

-The cuts are expected to largely fall on its main commodity desks in London and New York.

 "This move responds to industry-wide regulatory change and will also reduce the complexity of our business."

-Deutsche Bank was among the first financial firms a decade ago to challenge the long dominance of Goldman Sachs Group Inc (GS.N) and Morgan Stanley in commodities trading.
-But it suffered a series of ups and downs and personnel changes over the years, including the departure of global chief David Silbert a year ago.
+Deutsche Bank was among the first financial firms to try and challenge the long dominance of Goldman Sachs and Morgan Stanley in commodities trading a decade ago, but suffered a series of ups and downs and personnel changes over the years, including the departure of global chief David Silbert a year ago.

-Silbert's departure was the first sign the bank was withdrawing from the one-time billion-dollar business, which included a substantial U.S. and European power and gas book, a major market-making operation in oil options, and base metals trading.

 "Silbert built up Deutsche Bank's commodity group to make it a top five contender in the space of five years and then left rather than pull down the house he built," said George Stein, managing director of New York-based recruiting firm Commodity Talent LLC.

-"The destruction of the commodities business at Deutsche Bank is one more sign that many of the large global banks no longer see commodities as viable," Stein added.
+"The destruction of the commodities business at Deutsche Bank is one more sign that the large global banks no longer see commodities as viable," Stein added.

 BANKS ROLL BACK

-The bank is not expected to try and sell its commodity operations wholesale.
+The bank will exit some of the businesses entirely and sell parts of others, but is not expected to try and sell its commodity operations wholesale.

-The bank's near $10 billion commodity index business, which allows smaller investors to get exposure to commodity price moves, will not be affected by the closure, according to a person familiar with the matter.

-The bank's flagship PowerShares DB Commodity Index Tracking Fund has $6 billion invested alone, according to the fund's website, making it one of the biggest in the market.

 Deutsche Bank had already closed down most of its electricity, natural gas and carbon trading operations in Europe and North America over the past year as regulation tightened, and as the bank was investigated for an alleged tax scam involving the trading of carbon permits.

-The bank also reached a $1.5 million settlement with the U.S. Federal Energy Regulatory Commission in January for manipulation of power markets in California.
+The bank also reached a $1.5 million settlement with the U.S. Federal Energy Regulatory Commission for manipulation of power markets in California.

+The bank's commodity index business, which allows smaller investors to get exposure to commodity price moves, will not be affected by the closure, according to a person familiar with the matter.

 The decision to quit commodities is not directly related to the U.S. Federal Reserve's current review of the role of banks in physical commodity trading, but comes as the bank reassesses its overall business as part of a strategic review.

-Deutsche Bank was an active participant in physical commodity markets, but did not own any major trading infrastructure such as power plants, warehouses or oil storage tanks that it could sell as it winds down the business.
+Deutsche Bank was an active participant in physical commodity markets, but did not own any major trading infrastructure, such as power plants, warehouses or oil storage tanks, to sell as it winds down the business.

-The business struggled to achieve "critical mass" over the past seven years, said Seb Walker at research firm Tricumen.

-"Increased regulatory pressure, competition from commodity trading houses and a shift away from the energy markets have all conspired to make commodities a tough market for the top banks."

-Not all banks are scaling back, however.
-London-headquartered Standard Chartered, which does a lot of its business in emerging markets, said this month it plans to double revenues from its commodities business in the next four years and plans to add 10-20 staff to its existing team of 100 in the next six months.

-Global commodity merchants such as Vitol SA, Glencore Xstrata Plc (GLEN.L) and Mercuria, which are not as affected by growing regulation, are also looking to step into the vacuum left by the big U.S. and European financial heavyweights.
-Asian-Pacific and South American banks, including Australia's Macquarie Bank Ltd and Sao Paulo-based BTG Pactual Banking Ltd, are also expanding their commodities businesses.

-(Additional reporting by Simon Falush, Joshua Franklin, Lin Noueihed, Henning Gloystein and Eric Onstad in London, Jeanine Prezioso, Jonathan Leff, Josephine Mason and Frank Tang in New York; Editing by Giles Elgood and Andre Grenon)
+(Additional reporting by Lin Nouheid and Henning Gloystein in London, Jeanine Prezioso and Jonathan Leff in New York; editing by Tom Pfeiffer and Giles Elgood)

 Indian auto parts maker Motherson Sumi Systems Ltd (MSSL) said on Monday it had completed the buyout of Finland's PKC Group for 571 million euros ($619.4 million).